vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part two, in which we talk 'bout signs

-It says: "Once You looked at His hands, <br>
+It says: "Once you looked at His hands, <br>
 and He made the sign with three sides, <br>
 that means the girl's deep eye that hides. <br>
 So you searched for girls on all lands."